+The Community Justice Project hires one individual to serve as a clinical teaching fellow and supervising attorney each year, for a two year term.
+Fellows have several areas of responsibility, with an increasing role as the fellowship progresses.
 First, fellows supervise students in direct representation cases, as co-supervisors with experienced fellows and faculty and then on their own.
-Second, fellows co-supervise one or more Project Teams of students.
+Second, fellows co-supervise one or more project teams of students.
 Third, the fellows and faculty share responsibility for teaching seminar sessions.
 Fourth, fellows share in the administrative and case handling responsibilities of the clinic.
 Finally, fellows participate in a clinical pedagogy seminar and other activities designed to support an interest in clinical teaching and legal education.

 Information on hiring for the 2017-2019 fellowship will be posted in late 2016.